itehax/rust-blog/posts/blog/sqli_bin.md

 ```
 </div>

-Due to the presence of the vulnerability, we can therefore check whether a condition is true or false, for instance by entering as id **" OR 1=1 --** we would get the answer 200, reasoning on this fact, we can, via the keyword union go to other tables and for example we could check that the ith character of a user's password corresponds to a certain character.
+Due to the presence of the vulnerability, we can therefore check whether a condition is true or false, for instance by entering as id **" OR 1=1 --** we would get the answer 200, reasoning on this fact, we can, via the keyword __union__ search in other tables and for example we could check that the $i$th character of a user's password corresponds to a certain character.
 To do this we can, for example, use the [SUBSTR](https://dev.mysql.com/doc/refman/8.4/en/string-functions.html#function_substr) function.

 <div class="bg-blue-950 overflow-hidden rounded-md">